 documents the action in a case note.

+For more information on PIN procedures when the customer is not present, refer to PIN Procedures for Applications, Individualized Trial Work Plans, Individualized Trial Work Plan Amendments, IPEs and IPE Amendments.

 Customer Cannot Physically Enter the PIN

 When a customer cannot physically enter a PIN in RHW, VR staff: